The best blogging platforms to make money make it extremely easy to start a blog – even if you’re a beginner!

 Why is Wix so popular?
 The answer is simple: It is their unique designs and their ease of use.

-When you’re creating your Wix setup, you can opt to use the Wix Artificial Design Intelligence (ADI) system.
-Wix asks you for some basic information and, based on the answers you provide, will automatically generate a design unique to you and your specifications.
+When creating your Wix setup, you can opt to use the Wix Artificial Design Intelligence (ADI) system.
+Wix asks you for some basic information and will automatically generate a design unique to you and your specifications based on the answers you provide.

 Wix also has their own drag-and-drop editor.
 This means it’s great for those who want a more hands-on approach while still retaining the ease of use provided by the ADI system.